-Dementia is an overall term used to describe a wide range of symptoms associated with the deterioration of functions including:
+Dementia is a word used to describe a wide range of symptoms associated with the deterioration of the brain which affects memory, thinking, behaviour and the ability to perform everyday tasks.

-It can and does affect people of any age, but is more common after the age of 65 years.
+Dementia can and does affect people of any age but is more common in people after the age of 65 years.

 Types of Dementia

-There are many different types of dementia.
-Here are a list of some of the more common ones:
+Here is a list of some of the more common groups of diseases that are called dementia:

 Dementia can also accompany other conditions:

-Life doesn’t end with a diagnosis of dementia – you can still live life well with understanding and the right support.
+Life does not end with a diagnosis of dementia – you can still live life well with understanding and the right support.